 Chimney caps are available in different sizes, shapes, materials, and finishes.
 Chimney caps are typically made of galvanized metal, stainless steel, and copper.
 The cost for a stainless steel chimney cap installation can range from $175 to $225 for a standard sized single flue caps.

 Installing a Multi-Flue caps will cost $1,100+ depending on the material, finish, size and any special equipment required to install the chimney cap.

 A chimney cap installation is a relatively inexpensive installation when put in perspective by the costs it can prevent but plays an integral role in keeping your fireplace, and home safe.
-A properly installation of a chimney cap will prevent water and animals from entering the chimney and protect the roof from burning embers.
+A properly installation of a chimney cap will prevent water and animals and insects from entering the chimney and protect the roof from burning embers.

 Keeping the Rain Out of Your Flue

 Moisture in the chimney causes deterioration in the brick and mortar of the chimney as well as the clay or metal lining system of the chimney.
 Additionally, when moisture mixes with soot, it can create strong odors in your home.
 Throughout the year, the freeze and thaw process, the freezing and melting of snow and ice, can leave lasting damage to masonry chimney walls and chimney liners leading to costly repairs to restore your home.

 Preventing Squirrels and Other Small Animals

 Chimney caps use a mesh barrier to protect your flue and home from furry invaders.
 During the winter months, birds, squirrels, and raccoons will make their way into warm unprotected chimney flues or even into the interior of your home and nest.
-Animal nests can create a blockage in the chimney flue causing problems with smoke or carbon monoxide backdrafting to the interior of your home while a fire is lit.
+Animal and bird nests can create a blockage in the chimney flue causing problems with smoke or carbon monoxide backdrafting to the interior of your home while a fire is lit.

 Protection Against Hot Embers